clay/clay.github.io/docs/building-a-component.md

 ### Schema.yml

 Schemas (or schemata) are the main connective tissue between the REST API and [Kiln](glossary.md#kiln).
 The schema of a component defines what kinds of editable fields components have as well as how those fields are grouped.
-When creating a component for the first time *a schema.yml* file is required for the component to be accessible via it's REST endpoint.
+When creating a component for the first time, a schema.yml file is required for the component to be accessible via its REST endpoint.

 Documentation [exists describing the Kiln API for component editing](https://claycms.gitbook.io/kiln/kiln-fundamentals/components/editing-components) and what declarations are allowed in your schema file.
-For the purpose of this quick intro ensure the `_description` field is added to your schema with a short description on what your building.
+For the purpose of this quick intro ensure the `_description` field is added to your schema with a short description on what you're building.

 ```yaml
 _description: |